Ircama/construct-gallery/README.md

   This module can be directly used in GUI programs, or can be further extended with `bleak_scanner_construct.py`.

-- `edit_plugin.py`, enabling "Edit UTF-8 text" and "Edit bytes" options on the context-menu of the central hex editor panel.

 - `config_editor.py`, providing the `ConfigEditorPanel()` class (widget).

   This widget implements an editing GUI composed by a form including multiple byte structures, each one related to its own *construct* data model.